 Kingsley pulled Sullivan into the radio room and ripped off his parachute harness to clear the area around the wound.
 While Kingsley continued to treat Sullivan, in the cockpit Lieutenants Anderson and Newson did their best to head for home.
 Bad became worse when the number four engine powered down, and limping along on one-and-a-half engines, Opissonya dropped to 14,000 feet by the time the Flying Fortress crossed the border between Rumania and Bulgaria.
-Under the pilot's orders, the crew set about throwing out anything that added excess weight in an effort to gain, or at least remain, at altitude.
+Under the pilot's orders, the crew set about throwing out anything that added excess weight in an effort to gain, or at least remains, at altitude.

 After the attack that had wounded Sullivan and knocked out the number three engine, two P-51 Mustangs attached themselves as protective escorts for the stricken Flying Fortress.
 After leaving Rumania behind, and despite the fact that the Axis controlled Bulgaria, it seemed that the worst had passed.
 The fighter pilots radioed Anderson that they were low on fuel and requested permission to head for home.
 With no other aircraft, friend or foe, in the area, and with only 500 miles remaining to reach Foggia, Anderson bid them "thank you and farewell."
 The bomber pilot could not have known that when Flying Fortress neared Plovdiv, Bulgaria, it would be flying directly over an enemy airfield at nearby Karlovo.

 Karlovo was a training field for Bulgarian pilots which, in recent months had attacked heavy bombers returning home from missions over Rumania, and occasionally dueled with escorting American fighters.
 The base was under the command of German Major Helmut Kühle, whose Luftwaffe pilots trained and flew with the Bulgarian 652d Yato (squadron), 6th Iztrebitelen Polk (fighter regiment).
 Air battles against the new P-51 Mustangs had proved deadly, the squadron losing 9 aircraft with 7 more damaged in one recent engagement.
 When the two American P-51s headed for home leaving Opissonya alone, Major Kühle immediately fielded eight ME-109s, four flown by his own Luftwaffe pilots and four by the Bulgarians.